AndreyTeets/FileServer/README.md

 + `Settings.TokensTtlSeconds` which is referred to in this readme file as `tokens ttl`.

 ## Usage requirements
-+ To build the container image and/or run it - docker or an alternative container engine (e.g. podman).
++ To build container images and/or run them - docker or an alternative container engine (e.g. podman).
-+ To build (publish) a dotnet application - dotnet sdk 10.0 or higher.
++ To build (publish) binaries - dotnet SDK 10.0 or higher.
-+ To run a cross-platform dotnet application - aspnetcore runtime 10.0.
++ To run cross-platform binaries - AspNetCore runtime 10.0.
-+ To run a self-contained dotnet application on linux - dotnet runtime dependencies.
++ To run self-contained binaries on Linux - dotnet runtime dependencies.
-+ To run a self-contained dotnet application on windows - nothing.
++ To run self-contained binaries on Windows/macOS - nothing.

-The above information doesn't take into account non-containerized Native AOT variants.
-Running pre-built AOT binaries should work out of the box on most systems without any special requirements (other than having the appropriate libc and openssl libraries on linux), but it's not well tested.
+The information above doesn't take into account the AOT variant of binaries.
+Running AOT binaries should work out of the box on most systems without any special requirements (other than having the appropriate libc and OpenSSL libraries on Linux), but it's not well tested.
 As for requirements to build AOT binaries - refer to the dotnet documentation (also commands in AOT-related dockerfiles may be informative examples).

-## Usage (container image)
+## Usage (container images)
 + ###### 1.
-Get the source code.
+Get the source code (skip if using pre-built container images).
     For example, to get the latest stable sources:
     ```
     git clone -b stable https://github.com/AndreyTeets/FileServer.git
     cd FileServer
     ```

 + ###### 2.
-Build the container image.
+Build the server (skip if using pre-built container images).
-    For example, using docker:
+    For example, to build the JIT variant using docker:
     ```
     docker build . -f src/FileServer/Dockerfile-simple-jit -t my_file_server:latest
     ```
+    More examples can be found in the [_commands.txt](_commands.txt) file.

 + ###### 3.
 Create/prepare the `server certificate` in PEM format.
     For example, to create a self signed certificate: